Tollef Jensen House

 The Tollef Jensen House is a historic house located in Galesville, Wisconsin.
 The house was built in 1913; it utilized clapboard walls in a Queen Anne architecture.
 It was added to the National Register of Historic Places on September 18, 1984.

-It is a two-and-a-half-story assymmetrical "rambling" Queen Anne-style house.
+It is a two-and-a-half-story asymmetrical "rambling" Queen Anne-style house.
 Its state historical society evaluation states: "The house's massiveness and siting make it stand out as a landmark in the area, and combined with its high integrity and state of preservation, it is the best example of the late Queen Anne style in Galesville."